-- Plan ahead: It is important for introverts to prepare for their networking events.
+Plan ahead.
+It's a good idea for introverts to prepare for their networking events.
 Jacqueline Whitmore, an etiquette expert and author of "Poised for Success: Mastering The Four Qualities That Distinguish Outstanding Professionals" (St. Martin's Press, 2011), suggested thinking of some good icebreakers, such as open-ended questions that can spur conversation.
 For instance, you could ask, "What's your favorite part of your job?"
 Whitmore also recommended setting a departure time for yourself to make the situation less intimidating.